crozuk/pi-hole-wireguard-privoxy/README.md

 sudo apt-get install wireguard sudo reboot
 ```
+From here follow the instructions from your VPN provider.
+I recommend https://mullvad.net/

+## Setup Unbound recursive DNS server

+See the guide from anudeepND (https://github.com/anudeepND) - here - https://github.com/anudeepND/pihole-unbound

 ## Privoxy (Proxy Server) Setup
 >Privoxy is a proxy server application used to route internet traffic.
 By empoying a proxy server on a machine connected to the internet via VPN - we get the benefits of that VPN connected.
 The same proxy server can be used across devices on your network - from computers, phones, tablets and more.